oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 you will find much more dramatic redesigns of the same object for no discernable reason.
-Still, even with these small differences, as a visitor to the website, it is not immediately obvious that these two lists contain instances of exactly the same DEMO object.
+Even with these small differences, as a visitor to the website it is not immediately obvious that these two lists contain instances of exactly the same DEMO object.